olotintemitope/LaraCrud/README.md

 ### What this project currently does
 - Generate a fresh model into your app/Models folder and let you specify your default path.

-  -- it helps you generate the $fillables and the $casts arrays to your model
+  - It helps you generate the $fillables and the $casts arrays to your model
 - Generate a migration file for you.

 ### Installation